dbaines/sublime-koi-snippets/readme.md

 `modelactive`
 Generates the field type for an active boolean along with a scope for showing only items that are active.

+`modelscope`
+Similar to modelactive, but without the crud config code.
+Used for creating a scope on a model.

+`modeldefaultscope`
+Generates a default scope using date_created.

 `modelvalidation`
 Generates a simple presence validation for a model.